-1. Students will choose a research study that applies to their current nursing practice.
-The study must relate to a concept or an issue that has arisen from one of the situations being studied in N1000 or a N1030 practice topic.
-The chosen research study will be the same one presented to their Nursing and Health Issues group as indicated on the group skills evaluation tool.
-The study selected must be current (no older than 3-5 years).

-2. The paper will consist of four parts as well as an introduction and a conclusion.
+- 1. Students will choose a research study that applies to their current practice.
+The article must relate to a concept or an issue that has arisen from one of the situations being studied in N1000 or content related to other Level One Nursing Courses.
+The chosen research study will be the same one presented to their Nursing 1000 group as indicated on the group skills evaluation tool.
+The study selected must be no older than 3-5 years. - 2.
+The paper will consist of four parts as well as an introduction and a conclusion.
 Breakdown of marks for content, mechanics and structure will be as follows: